-If you’re considering changing your career, then you may already have thought about digital marketing as one of your options.
+If you’re considering changing your career, you may already have thought about digital marketing as one of your options.
 Here are some reasons why retraining for a career in digital marketing might be right for you.

 Broaden your career choices